 Lansing, MI 48909-8164

-5.Documentation of tuberculosis (TB) test results for all persons living in the home who are 14 years of age and older.
-Assistant caregivers must also have documentation of TB test results.
+6.Documentation of tuberculosis (TB) test results for all persons living in the home who are 14 years of age and older.
+Child care staff members and child care assistants must also have documentation of TB test results.

 * A licensed heating contractor for a fuel-fired furnace.

 * A licensed heating contractor or licensed plumbing contractor for a fuel-fired water heater.

 * A mechanical inspector for the local jurisdiction or licensed mechanical inspector for a wood stove or other solid fuel appliance.

 Note: Electric heat does not require an inspection.